 - Rekomendacje 2016

-Director Cyber Policy and Resilience Program at Hague Centre for Strategic Studies, Expert of the Atlantic Council - Austria
+Director Cyber Policy and Resilience Program at Hague Centre for Strategic Studies, Non Resident Senior Fellow with the Atlantic Council, author of The Darkening Web - the war for cyberspace – Austria

 Alexander Klimburg is Director Cyber Policy and Resilience Program at HCSS, and an associate (and former research fellow) of the Science Technology and Public Policy Program and Cyber Security Project at the Harvard Kennedy School’s Belfer Center.
 Mr. Klimburg is also a nonresident senior fellow with the Atlantic Council, and an associate fellow at the Austrian Institute of European and Security Policy.